Overload (Pakistani band): Recent work

 Overload released the video of Ankahi in 2011.
 Overload launched the official video of the second single of the year 2011 "Neray Aah".
 In celebration of their 10-year anniversary, Overload released a special single "Jeet" on 14 August 2013.

 After a one-year hiatus Overload released two singles accompanied by stylized music videos.
 Nimmi Nimmi in November 2014 became a hit on radio, social media and TV.

-Bolo Na, for the child victims of Tharparkar and terrorism victims in Peshawar Army Public School, was a stark video and song that had an impact on the lives of people all over the world and received critical acclaim from many producers, directors and actors in Hollywood.
+Bolo Na, for the child victims of Tharparkar and terrorism victims in Peshawar Army Public School, was a praised video and song that had an impact on the lives of people all over the world and received critical acclaim from many producers, directors and actors in Hollywood.

 In 2015, a Bollywood film asked Overload to use Neray Aah in the film Main Hoon Rajinikanth which the band refused as the director wanted to use the song for free claiming the band would receive a lot of publicity.
 Neray Aah was also requested for another Bollywood film starring Sanjay Dutt, however the producers wanted to an Indian artist to sing it thus the band declined the offer.